 How we sound can sometimes get in the way of being heard.
 Many people can feel and act less confident when communicating in particular contexts.
 Other people may actually feel confident but their speech doesn’t reflect that confidence.
 Do you find yourself in one of these situations?

-- Being taken less seriously for sounding too feminine, too quiet, too young, or too casual
+Being taken less seriously or being devalued for sounding too feminine, too quiet, too young, or too casual

 Voice and communication training can be a useful tool to help you gain confidence in professional and social situations, and even gain respect if you feel that you are mistreated or wrongly perceived for how you sound.
 This can be done by combining a variety of techniques that help you adjust to particular situations while still reflecting your own individuality.
-I use audio/video recordings to help make you aware of your speaking habits, and help you to begin modifying your speech so that your message becomes more important to your listener.
+I use audio/video recordings to help make you aware of your speaking habits and help you to begin to modify your speech.
+From there, you can learn techniques and strategies to practice and use in the moment so that your message becomes more important to your listener.

 Try to speak more slowly and loudly to help you command the attention of your listener for longer.